Program Evaluation and Causal Inference with High-Dimensional Data: Introduction

-The second main contribution of this paper, which is not only used to establish the properties of treatment effects estimators but is also of independent interest, is providing a general set of results for uniformly valid estimation and inference methods in modern moment-condition problems in econometrics allowing for both smooth and non-smooth moment functions.
-A key element to our establishing uniform validity of post-regularization inference is again the use of orthogonal moment conditions.
-In the general framework we consider, we may have a continuum of target parameters identified via a continuum of moment conditions that involve a continuum of nuisance functions that will be estimated via modern high-dimensional methods such as Lasso, Post-Lasso, or their variants.
 These results contain the results on treatment effects relevant for program evaluation, particularly the results for distributional and quantile effects, as a leading special case.
 These results are also immediately useful in other contexts such as nonseparable quantile models as in \citen{iqr:ema}, \citen{CH06}, \citen{C03}, and \citen{IN09}; semiparametric and partially identified models as in \citen{EZ2013}; and many others.
 In our results, we first establish a functional central limit theorem for the continuum of target parameters and show that this functional central limit theorem holds uniformly in a wide range of data-generating processes $P$ with approximately sparse continua of nuisance functions.
 Second, we establish a functional central limit theorem for the multiplier bootstrap that resamples the first order approximations to the standardized estimators and demonstrate its uniform-in-$P$ validity.
 These uniformity results build upon and complement those given in \citen{Romano:Shaikh:AoS} for the empirical bootstrap.
 Third, we establish a functional delta method for smooth functionals of the continuum of target parameters and a functional delta method for the multiplier bootstrap of these smooth functionals, both of which hold uniformly in $P$, using an appropriately strengthened notion of Hadamard differentiability.
 All of these results are new and are of independent interest outside of the treatment effects focus of this paper.

 We illustrate the use of our methods by estimating the effect of 401(k) eligibility and 401(k) participation on measures of accumulated assets as in \citen{CH401k}.\footnote{See also Poterba, Venti, and Wise \citeyear{pvw:94,pvw:95,pvw:nber96,pvw:01}, \citen{abadie:401k}, \citen{benjamin}, and \citen{ORR:401k} among others.} Similar to \citen{CH401k}, we provide estimates of ATE and QTE of 401(k) eligibility and of LATE and LQTE of 401(k) participation.
 We differ from this previous work by using the high-dimensional methods developed in this paper to allow ourselves to consider a broader set of controls than has previously been considered.
 We find that 401(k) participation has a moderate impact on accumulated financial assets at low quantiles while appearing to have a much larger impact at high quantiles.
 Interpreting the quantile index as ``preference for savings'' as in \citen{CH401k}, this pattern suggests that 401(k) participation has little causal impact on the accumulated financial assets of those with low desire to save but a much larger impact on those with stronger preferences for saving.
 It is interesting that these results are similar to those in \citen{CH401k} despite allowing for a much richer set of controls.